iakashpatel/iakashpatel/README.md

 ## Full Stack Web Developer | ML Engineer | Web3 Developer | Software Engineer

-Enthusiastic engineer with over 5+ years of professional experience in web and web3 development.
+Enthusiastic engineer with over 5+ years of professional experience in web2 development and recently started exploring and learning about web3.
 Passionate to grow and help teams across the globe.

-- 🌍 I'm based in Rajkot, India
-- ✉️ You can contact me at [akashneo3@gmail.com](mailto:akashneo3@gmail.com)
-- 🚀 I'm currently working on [Notivize](https://www.notivize.com)
-- 🧠 I'm learning in every walk of life
-- 🤝 I'm open to collaborate

 <hr/>